-2. The semi-proletariat or semi-peasants, i. e. those wh earn their livelihood partly as wage workers in agricultural or industrial capitalist enterprises, partly by working their own of rented plots of land, which afford them only a part of the foodstuffs necessary for the support of their families.
+2. The semi-proletariat or semi-peasants, i. e. those who earn their livelihood partly as wage workers in agricultural or industrial capitalist enterprises, partly by working their own or rented plots of land, which afford them only a part of the foodstuffs necessary for the support of their families.
 This section of the agricultural population is extremely numerous in all capitalist countries.
-Its existence and peculiar situation is concealed by the representatives of the bourgeoisie and the "socialists" of the Second International, who lump them with the general mass of the " peasantry ", acting partly with the conscious tention of deceiving the workers and partly under the influence of the blind routine, petty bourgeois point of view.
-This bourgeois inethod of guilling the workers is most observable in Germuny and in France, but also in America and other countries.
-If the work of the Communist Party is properly conducted this section will become its ally, for the position of these semiproletarians is extremely hard and the gain to be got by them rom the Soviet power and the dictatorship of the proletariat is great and immediate.
+Its existence and peculiar situation is concealed by the representatives of the bourgeoisie and the "socialists" of the Second International, who lump them with the general mass of the "peasantry", acting partly with the conscious intention of deceiving the workers and partly under the influence of the blind routine, petty bourgeois point of view.
+This bourgeois method of gulling the workers is most observable in Germany and in France, but also in America and other countries.
+If the work of the Communist Party is properly conducted this section will become its ally, for the position of these semi-profetarians is extremely hard and the gain to be got by them from the Soviet power and the dictatorship of the proletariat is great and immediate.